 Options trading is complex.
 It can be very risky if not used properly.
-We will discuss the different aspects of options and make options trading explained so it’s not so scary.
+We will discuss the different aspects of options so it’s not so scary.

 When you begin options trading, you need to know how to properly trade options.
 Properly trading options gives you a real advantage.

 An options contract is made up of 100 stocks.
 This allows you to play higher priced stocks without paying for the 100 shares.
 Buying/selling calls and puts is a great way to get started.
-Read our post on put and call options explained.
+Read our post on put and call options.

 Options have expiration dates.
 You can’t hold options forever if you got a bad entry in hope that price changes.
 If you gave yourself enough time, you may recover some loss.